Classes and Workshops - Studio K and WATERFALL ARTS

 Examples of work by Kris Engman, students and other artists

-For those who are eager to step into the world of painting ( or advance a practice that is already underway ), this 3 session-class breaks it all down into specific color assignments that address painterly issues — composition, mixing pigments, color harmony, translating observations into working color relationships, how to apply paint, preparing substrates ( painting surfaces ), with explanations about all manner of methods and materials.
-The course consists of 3 weekends ( F/S/Sun ) over the span of two months, totaling 9 days ( 54 hours ).
-A student can commit to as few or as many days as is personally relevant.
+COLOR THEORY I — For those who are eager to step into the world of painting ( or advance a practice that is already underway ), these sessions break it all down into specific color assignments ( 8 ) that address painterly issues — composition, mixing pigments, how light effects color behavior, translating observations into working color relationships, how to apply paint, dealing with distance on a flat page, with explanations about all manner of basic methods and materials.
+The course each run for 6 weeks on Fridays.
+This course is taught using oil paints.
+Demonstrations, handouts, discussion/critique bring concept and theory into practice.
+This provides the foundation to build upon.

 Examples of work by Kris Engman